 The immunization certificate form required by 702 KAR 1:160 shall be on file within two (2) weeks of a student’s enrollment in school.1, 2 & 3

+A current immunization certificate shall be required for home-schooled students prior to attending one (1) or more in-school classes or participating in sports or other school-sponsored extra-curricular activities.

 Forms relating to exemptions from immunization requirements shall be available at each school.

 Immunization certificates shall be kept current.1

+The parent/guardian shall provide a current immunization certificate at enrollment in a day care center, kindergarten, seventh grade, eleventh grade, and for the 2018-2019 school year for twelfth grade; new enrollment at any grade; upon legal name change; and at a school required examination pursuant to 702 KAR 1:160.

 References: